cancel icon

 • Cartilage damage from injury, including after meniscus tears or anterior cruciate ligament (ACL) injury

 Large-scale trials and meta-analyses paint a rather different picture from the marketing.
 When researchers pool data from high-quality studies involving thousands of patients, the results consistently disappoint.
+Patients regularly ask whether glucosamine works and whether glucosamine is good for arthritis, and the honest answer based on the best available evidence is that it probably makes little difference for most people.

 Some individual studies report benefit, particularly those funded by manufacturers.
 However, when independent researchers analyse all the best-quality evidence together, the average effect shrinks dramatically.
 UK prescribing guidance and major orthopaedic societies, including NICE (National Institute for Health and Care Excellence) and the American College of Rheumatology (ACR), now recommend against routine use of these supplements for osteoarthritis because the evidence simply isn’t there.

 This doesn’t mean they’re useless for every person; it means they’re not reliably better than a placebo for most people, most of the time.
+So is glucosamine good for you?
+Based on current evidence, it’s unlikely to harm you, but it’s equally unlikely to help in any significant way for most people.

-Different products and doses
+Different Products and Doses

 Studies use different forms of glucosamine (sulphate versus hydrochloride), prescription-grade products versus over-the-counter versions, and widely varying doses.
 This variation makes it difficult to compare results across trials.
 What works in one study might not work in another, partly because the supplements themselves are different.

-Funding and trial quality
+Funding and Trial Quality

 Industry-funded trials tend to report larger benefits than studies funded independently.
 When all trials, both industry and independent, are analysed together, the overall effect shrinks noticeably.
 This suggests that some positive findings may reflect bias or selective reporting rather than true benefit.